sefasifa/sefa/README.md

 **Implement a faulty AES For SIFA and SEFA **

-For random fault, here we used the random number generator which is provided by matlab.
+ First of all we define fault value.
+Here we used the random number generator which is provided by matlab for random fault,.
 Since the Fault which is propsed in the attack is
-(fb) bits *random And*, the definition based on the random fault is
+(fb) bits *random And*.

 ```matlab
 faultvalue=bitxor((256-(2^fb)),round(rand*((2^fb)-1)));